dwightjack/vue-types/packages/docs/guide/validators.md

 ### any

-Validates any type of value.
+Validates any value.
 This validator should be used sparingly and can be an escape hatch for props with unknown values.

 <CodeExample>